 Bay Area SEED

 In addition to Saturday meetings for SEED leaders, Bay Area SEED has hosted a free, public SEED Showcase Day for more than 60 people with workshops on racism, SEED, disability rights, women in science and technology, and using picture books as tools to introduce topics of justice for all ages.

 Coordinator: Corrie Wallace

-Chicagoland SEED meets six times a year.
+Chicagoland SEED meets four to six times throughout the year to support trained SEED leaders in public, private, higher education and other non profit institutions.
 Sessions are held at homes and all who attend bring parts of a meal to share.
-Additionally, Chicagoland SEED uses its e-mail network to organize member trips to other organizations' events.
-They have seen plays, heard speakers such as Chimamanda Adiche and Ta- Nehisi Coates, attended a powwow, and attended other training or conferences, with a chance to meet other leaders before or after.
-Chicagoland SEED has a small lending library and DVD collection.
+Additionally, Chicagoland SEED uses its email network of current and former facilitators to organize trips to other organizations’ events.
+They have seen plays, heard speakers such as Chimamanda Adichie and Ta-Nehisi Coates, attended a powwow, participated in trainings and presented at conferences.
+Outings always provide networking opportunities and a chance to share updates on SEED-related work in their respective spaces.